3Rs implementation

 |

-Anyone who needs animals for research must first ask whether it is possible to replace the chosen animal model with methods that achieve the same result without using animals (Replacement).
-If this is not possible, every means must be employed to minimize the number of individuals used, without compromising the reliability of the results (Reduction).
-Finally, the animals used—regardless of species—must be treated with all measures most suitable to make procedures as minimally impactful on their welfare as possible, reducing as far as possible any kind of suffering that may result from experimental procedures (Refinement).
-The “3Rs” have evolved over time, although their underlying principles have remained the same, and they are now formally integrated into European and national legislation protecting the welfare of animals used for scientific purposes. |
+The first R requires asking, as a preliminary step, whether it is possible to replace the chosen animal model with methods that allow the same result to be achieved without using animals (Replacement, or Replacement), or by using a “simpler” animal model (partial replacement).
+If this is impossible, every means must be used to minimize the number of individuals employed, without compromising the reliability of the result (Reduction, Reduction).
+Finally, the animals used – regardless of species – must be treated using the most appropriate measures to make procedures less impactful on their welfare, reducing as much as possible any type of suffering that may derive from experimental procedures or housing conditions (Refinement, Refinement).
+The “3Rs” have evolved over time, even though their underlying principles have remained the same, and they are now formally integrated into European and national legislation protecting the welfare of animals used for scientific purposes. |

 ![]() |